 2. How will I know what to do as a coach?

 All coaches are provided with initial and ongoing training.
 Training will provide you with the skills, materials and resources to share with the myeloma patients you meet.

 3. What will my schedule be as a coach?

-You can create and submit your weekly or monthly availability on our website.
+You can create and submit your weekly availability on our website.
+This can be changed at any time as your schedule changes.
 You can complete your coaching when/how works best for you and your patients: in person, by phone, email or video chat.

 4. What if a patient has needs or a question I don’t know the answer to?